mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - press "Print" button
   and print from there

+## Quit Control extension

+- when ctrl-q (cmd-q) is pressed, will prompt for confirmation before quitting
+- when no editors are open and ctrl-w (cmd-w) is pressed, will prompt for confirmation before quitting
+- very useful when multiple VS Code windows are open and you just want to close the current window, not quit the application

 ## Quokka.js extension

 - provides useful information about JavaScript and TypeScript code